Reconstructing Satellites in 3D from Amateur Telescope Images: Introduction

 \section{Introduction}

-The monitoring of man-made objects in space is an essential endeavor in space domain awareness (SDA), particularly critical for ensuring the safe operation and on-orbit servicing of civilian satellites in the era of burgeoning large-scale satellite constellations, such as SpaceX's Starlink \cite{spacex_starlink}.
-Within the broad spectrum of satellite monitoring activities, including detection, categorization, and tracking, 3D reconstruction stands out as a promising advancement in the field, as it uniquely provides unparalleled insights into the real-time operational status of satellites.
+} \IEEEPARstart{T}{he} monitoring of man-made objects in space is an essential endeavor in space domain awareness (SDA), particularly critical for ensuring the safe operation and on-orbit servicing of civilian satellites in the era of burgeoning large-scale satellite constellations, such as SpaceX's Starlink \cite{spacex_starlink}.
+Within the broad spectrum of satellite monitoring activities, including detection\cite{fletcher2019feature}, categorization\cite{sanad2020statistical}, and tracking\cite{hawkins1988tracking}, 3D reconstruction stands out as it uniquely provides unparalleled insights into the real-time operational status of satellites.

-To date, 3D reconstruction has predominantly been investigated in the context of space-based space surveillance missions \cite{space_surveillance_review}, aiming to derive three-dimensional information from videos captured by neighboring satellites.
-Nonetheless, the potential of 3D reconstruction from ground-based observations remains markedly under-explored, despite its advantages in terms of cost-effectiveness and versatility.
-Unlike their space-based counterparts, ground-based observations present a series of unique challenges: 1) atmospheric turbulence significantly distorts images captured by ground telescopes; 2) the extended focal length of the ground telescope complicates the accurate estimation of a satellite’s pose; and 3) the rapid motion of satellites necessitates short exposure times, resulting in low signal-to-noise (SNR) ratios and constrained observational perspectives.
+To date, 3D reconstruction has only been investigated in the space-based space surveillance missions, i.e. leveraging the videos captured by a satellite to retrieve the 3D information of its neighboring space objects.
+3D reconstruction from ground-based observations, despite its advantages in terms of cost-effectiveness and versatility, remains under-explored because of a series of unique challenges compared with its space-based counterparts, including but not limited to: 1) atmospheric turbulence significantly distorts images captured by ground telescopes; 2) the long observation distance complicates the accurate estimation of a satellite's pose; and 3) the rapid motion of satellites necessitates short exposure times, resulting in low signal-to-noise (SNR) ratios and constrained observational perspectives.
+As a result, classical 3D reconstruction approaches, no matter geometry or learning-based, fail in this challenging scenario.